zorbathut/dec/doc/documentation/mergemodes.md

 </WeaponDec>
 ```

-and turn it into a chainsaw:
+and use it to make a chainsaw:

 ```xml
 <WeaponDec decName="Chainsaw" parent="BronzeSword">